jamesjosephreynolds/VehTracking/README.md

 ### A Note About Setup ###
 In order to run this pipeline, one must either have

-1. A set of subdirectories: '/vehicles' and 'non-vehicles' with 64x64 pixel color PNG images on which to train
+1. A set of subdirectories: '/vehicles' and '/non-vehicles' with 64x64 pixel color PNG images on which to train

 2. Saved numpy data: X_train.npy, X_test.npy, y_train.npy, y_test.npy